Special Needs Trusts

 At beneficiary’s death, the state does not have to be repaid for its Medicaid expenses.
 Instead, funds are generally kept in a retained fund for the benefit of other disabled beneficiaries.

-Attorney drafts document naming Prairie Financial Group as trustee.
+Attorney drafts document naming Prairie Trust as trustee.

 - Choice and flexibility of administration.